Koubae/go-example/README.md

 ```

-The "official" documentation and how I understood this behavior was expected I follow those links/doc in order:
+The "official" documentation and how I understood this behavior was expected I to follow those links/doc in order:

 * [go build not working when used with workspaces](https://stackoverflow.com/a/76180815/13903942)
   * [Minimal version selection (MVS)](https://go.dev/ref/mod#minimal-version-selection)